brewski82/pghops/README.md

     └── dbb
 ```

-pghops requires each database directory to have a directory named
+pghops requires each database directory to have a sub-directory named
 `versions` which contain, you guessed it, all of you database
 migration files.
 Each migration file must follow the following
 versioning convention: